shawm11/oz-auth-php/docs/user-credentials-workflow.md

     -   _NOTE: An application should NEVER store a user's credentials.
 When an application obtains the user ticket, it should immediately discard the user credentials._

-    -   _QUESTION: Should the user credentials be encrypted using the application ticket secret?
-If so, how?
-The only reason for doing this is so SSL/TLS is not the only protection of the user credentials in the transmission._

 1. Application: Can now use the user [ticket](api-reference.md#ticket) to access the User's resources